The Inventor: Out for Blood in Silicon Valley (2019) - Review

 Pros

-• Gives more insight and necessary criticism to the way businesses can be run when they have the necessary resources
+Gives more insight and necessary criticism of the way businesses can be run when they have the necessary resources

 Cons

-• Story is still incomplete; haven't quite seen the entire fallout of the who thing
+Story is still incomplete; haven't quite seen the entire fallout of the thing

 Additional Thoughts

-Despite the fact that Holmes' invention and company was never a complete reality, the idea and the purpose was there.
+Despite the fact that Holmes' invention and company were never a complete reality, the idea and the purpose were there.
 How blood samples are taken and analyzed is still a somewhat archaic practice, requiring a significant drawing for each individual who wants to get tested for a variety of ailments or conditions.
 This practice is also mostly controlled by a small group of powerful companies that have a near-monopoly on the business and have very little incentive to change their methods.
-Holmes' invention, The Edison, was supposed to change all that by being a small device no bigger than a slow-cooker in your kitchen that could take a single drop of your blood and run the same tests just as accurately.
-More importantly, its proximity and convenience was going to be enough to make sure that you didn't have to wait until you felt ill to see your doctor to schedule a blood drawing.
+Holmes' invention, The Edison, was supposed to change all that by being a small device no bigger than a slow cooker in your kitchen that could take a single drop of your blood and run the same tests just as accurately.
+More importantly, its proximity and convenience were going to be enough to make sure that you didn't have to wait until you felt ill to see your doctor to schedule a blood draw.
 You could do it in your own home and know what your results said; it would be complete transparency.

 TL;DR (Conclusion)